misterclarity/misterclarity/exampleSite/content/english/blog/self-love-principles.md

 +++
 **Principles to eat by:**

  1. Food has a purpose.
 Beyond that purpose (eating too much) its value quickly diminishes to the point of becoming toxic, addictive, or burdensome.
-Having too little food is also harmful.
+Having too little food can also be harmful.
  2. Water can also be part of a meal.
 If desired, taking sips of water with a meal can aid digestion.
 Drinking an entire glass however might do the opposite.
  3. Meals should be balanced from a nutritional point of view.
 Vegetables and fresh ingredients should always be the top priority.
  4. Food has added value when self-prepared.
 The ritual before a meal can be as important as the meal itself.